TagLib is a library for reading and editing audio meta data, commonly know as tags.

 Please see the TagLib website for the latest downloads.

 TagLib can be built using the CMake build system.
-TagLib installs a taglib-config and pkg-config file to make it easier to integrate into various build systems.
+TagLib installs a CMake configuration and a taglib-config and pkg-config file to make it easier to integrate into various build systems.
 Note that TagLib's include install directory must be included in the header include path.
 Simply adding <taglib/tag.h> will not work.

 The best place to start is with the Class Hierarchy linked at the top of the page.
 The File and AudioProperties classes and their subclasses are the core of TagLib.
 The FileRef class is also a convenient way for using a value-based handle.